-Copycat Alert
+Copycat Alert: Diet Sabya, an anonymous Instagram account that is sparing no one

 They are not afraid to call out the who’s who of the entertainment and fashion world and plaster them with the hashtags #gandi #copy.
 Diet Sabya, an anonymous Indian Instagram account — a desi take on the internationally renowned Diet Prada — has been serving as the judge and jury for various copycats and faux pas of the fashion world.
 With the tagline ‘We are a copy’ and 48,500 followers, they have not escaped the notice of even filmmaker Karan Johar, who in a recent interview remarked that ‘I’m on DM with Diet Sabya’.

 The page calls out designers, film stars, stylists and brands who seem to take copyright issues lightly.
 Their posts tag all the parties involved and they don’t mince words or pull back punches.
 Deepika Padukone and her stylist Shaleena Nathani have been shamed often and Sonam Kapoor Ahuja is a regular on the list.
 Kareena Kapoor Khan, who is not on social media, hasn’t been spared either.
-Padukone invited a recent post for wearing a white Manish Malhotra gown in Cannes that had infamously been copied by him from a Zuhair Murad design.
+Padukone invited a recent post for wearing a white Zuhair Murad gown at Cannes that had infamously been copied by Manish Malhotra.
 “Good job @shaleenanathani — this is meta,” wrote Diet Sabya to her stylist.
 Designer Amit Agarwal, too, was slapped with their hashtag #gandi #copy for a dress worn by Malaika Arora Khan, which uncannily resembled a Versace design.
 “Disclaimer: This post may cause heartburn and emotional unrest,” they warned.

 “Gandi Copy was a random hashtag that just caught on.
 And honestly, we don’t mind it at all. #GandicopyFTW,” says Diet Sabya, the collective, in an email.
 Those running the account continue to be anonymous as they discuss their brainchild in an email interview.
 Excerpts: